 Ever heard that ‘change is the only constant in this world’?
-In fact, for what it holds most true is today’s ever evolving business landscape which makes it necessary to bring CRM culture and remain on top of things.
-Businesses like yours are undergoing digital transformation daily and with it adopting CRM to stay relevant to their customers who hold awe-inspiring power.
+In fact, what it holds most true is today’s ever-evolving business landscape which makes it necessary to bring CRM culture and remain on top of things.
+Businesses like yours are undergoing digital transformation daily and, with it, adopting CRM to stay relevant to their customers who hold awe-inspiring power.
 Actually, according to Gartner:

 “CRM will be at the heart of digital initiatives in coming years.
 This is one technology area that will get funding because digital business is critical for companies to remain competitive.”

-CRM is penetrating the market like never before, according to some stats more than 91pc of organizations having 11 or more employees are using CRM in some form.
-At the same time businesses like yours are finding it increasingly difficult to bring CRM culture to exploit the complete potential of CRM platforms.
-Yes you are not alone, there are many out there who are making mistakes with their CRM strategy and sinking their CRM investment.
+CRM platforms are penetrating the market like never before.
+According to some stats, more than 91pc of organizations having 11 or more employees are using CRM in some form.
+At the same time, businesses like yours are finding it increasingly difficult to bring CRM culture to exploit the complete potential of CRM platforms.
+Yes, you are not alone!
+There are many out there who are making mistakes with their CRM strategy and sinking their CRM investment.

 - People do not understand why change is happening

 - People do not want to bring change (experienced this one a lot right?)

 - Limited resources or shifting of resources

 - Resistance to change – an atmosphere of ‘getting shot down before standing up!’

 We know all of these to some extent and if you’re any company like the hundreds that I know of, you may have very well experienced these in your own organization.
 But don’t you worry!
 I will go through FIVE ways or the S-H-O-C-K approach with which you can conveniently overcome hurdles and bring a successful CRM culture.
 These are: